Parameter estimation of a two-colored urn model class: Real life experiment with ants

-Figures \ref{fig:traj_exp} shows the 50 paths of length $n=100$, that is 100 ants went through the bifurcation.
-The paths are represented as random walks with increment +1 when the right branch is chosen, and -1 when the left one is chosen.
-In less than ten experiments, a branch is clearly selected, whereas in the others, selection of a branch is not obvious.
+Figures \ref{fig:traj_exp} shows the 50 paths of length $n=100$, that is, $50$ choice sequences of 100 ants that went through the bifurcation.
+The paths are represented as random walks with increment~$+1$ when the right branch is chosen, and~$-1$ when the left one is chosen.
+In less than ten experiments, a branch seemed to be selected, whereas in the others, selection of a branch was not obvious.
 Figure \ref{fig:hist_exp} shows the histogram of the distribution of $Z_{100}/100$, that is the final proportion of the choices of the right branch.
-There is no clear visual evidence that $\alpha>1$.
+There is no clear visual evidence that $\alpha>1$ as it is claim in the literature \citedef{Deneubourg1990,Vittori2006,Garnier2009}.